huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 </hfoption>
 <hfoption id="LCM-LoRA">

 Replace the scheduler with the [`LCMScheduler`].
 Then you can use the [`~loaders.LoraLoaderMixin.load_lora_weights`] method to load the LCM-LoRA weights and the style LoRA you want to use.
-Combine both LoRA adapters with the [`~loaders.UNet2DConditionLoadersMixin.set_adapters`] method and then generate a styled image in a few steps.
+Combine both LoRA adapters with the [`~loaders.UNet2DConditionLoadersMixin.set_adapters`] method and generate a styled image in a few steps.

 ```py
 import torch